 Pro tip: Never enter personal information or sensitive business information on a website that is not secure!

-If you receive information by email watch out for misspelled words, either in the email or in the email address.
-Hover over the email address to see if it’s as represented.
-If the email address is generic (like @gmail.com) you are very likely dealing with a scammer.
+Next, hover over the email address to see if it’s as represented.
+The email could use the name of a legitimate bank or lender, but If the email address ends in a generic domain (like @hotmail or @gmail.com) you are very likely dealing with a scammer.

 3. Research the business location